nguyenlong-github/fityourstyle/README.md

 # 📌Project Name : Fit Your Style

 ## 📝Description
-A brief description of the project:
 What does the project do:

-- This project uses OpenCV and deep learning to identify your face shape.
+- This project uses OpenCV + Mediapipe library and Deep Learning to identify your face shape (Oblong, Round, Oval, Heart, Square)
 - Based on the result, the system suggests suitable hairstyles and includes an AR (Augmented Reality) feature that lets you try them on in real-time.

 ## 🔑Key Features